 The recommended method to centrally configure the Goverlan solution is to implement a Goverlan Reach Server.
 The Goverlan Reach Server is included in your Goverlan licenses and doesn’t require a separate fee.

-Simply install the Goverlan Reach Server on a Windows Server 2008 or later and advertise its existence via a DNS Service Location record or a GPO.
+Simply install the Goverlan Reach Server on a Windows Server 2008 R2 or later OS and advertise its existence via a DNS Service Location record or a GPO.
 Once implemented, use the Goverlan Global Policies features to control the configuration and behavior of Goverlan, and the Goverlan Auditing feature to audit all operator actions across your organization.